Skip to Content

 The visualization software has proven valuable throughout the field of neuroscience, and is used for understanding healthy brain function and for mapping the location and extent of brain injuries.

-Dirk-Bart den Ouden, graduate director in the communications sciences and disorders department, said the opportunity to work with Rorden was one of the reasons he chose to come to the university.
+Dirk-Bart den Ouden, graduate director in the communications sciences and disorders department, says the opportunity to work with Rorden was one of the reasons he chose to come to the university.
 He calls Rorden a role model for mentoring and motivating others and praises Rorden’s talent in cross-department collaboration.

 “He is open to hearing alternative views, gets excited about new ideas and can be relied upon to offer smart and creative solutions, as well as to actually do the work and implement such solutions hands-on, by writing code or building hardware,” Dirk-Bart den Ouden says.